or call free on 0800 61 66 81

 If you have been a victim of rape or sexual abuse, coming forward can be a difficult and painful experience.
-You may have doubts about speaking up, so it’s important to know that it doesn’t matter where it happened, what you were doing or what you were wearing, and your age isn’t a factor.
+You may have doubts about speaking up, so it’s important to know that sexual violence is a crime, no matter who commits it, and it doesn’t matter where it happened, what you were doing or what you were wearing, and your age isn’t a factor.
+Don't be afraid to seek help.

-It was not your fault, and you are entitled to compensation for your suffering.
+It was not your fault, as well as seeking justice, you are also entitled to claim compensation for your suffering.

 You are not alone.
-There are an estimated 473,000 sexual assaults against adults and children every year in England and Wales.
-Unfortunately, victims often blame themselves for their experiences, meaning that many people do not report the crimes that they’ve endured.
+The Crime Survey for England and Wales for the year ending March 2018 showed that police recorded 150,732 sexual offences, encompassing rape (53,977 cases) and sexual assault, and also sexual activity with children.
+Unfortunately, victims often blame themselves for their experiences, meaning that many people do not report the crimes or seek compensation for that they’ve endured.

 Working for you on a No Win No Fee basis, we guide you through every stage of the process.
 We care about you and your case, and you’re treated with compassion and understanding.
 There are no courtrooms; no facing the abuser; no cross-examinations, and we always protect your privacy.